-Learning Outcome Main Phase Capable Graduation Phase Professionally Program Capable Competent Insight: The student can carry out a In consultation with On the basis of a The CE-er contributes practical research project in the instructor, the practical problem, the solutions to a practical collaboration with others, student can describe CE-er can problem by based on a given problem the practical problem, independently define systematically carrying definition. as well as the causes and justify a problem out research that leads dominion. and effects of the definition, research to advice consisting of The student is able to find problem. questions and concrete relevant sources. problem: objective. recommendations relevant sources.
-The student can and/or a concrete The student can collect and independently carry The CE-er can implementation plan for process relevant data based out a moderately independently carry the client.
-He does this on prescribed theories, complex research out a complex models and methods. with a critical research models and methods. project. research project, if relevant with an attitude, using The student can present the The etudent con recognized theories, The student can present the The student can international models and methods most important research search for specific perspective. and by collecting and results. sources (including TI - OF ''' analyzing relevant data.
-The state of the s international The CE-er can justify The student can define what professional literature) his choice of sources, is meant by and determine the theories, models, and an investigative attitude and relevance and methods. matching behavior. credibility of the sources found.
-The CE-er can The student is capable of thoroughly and (linearly) following a pre- The student can systematically collect structured and therefore collect and analyze and analyze data he rather modestly complex data based on has obtained. research process. selected theories, models and methods.
-The CE-er can critically reflect on the The student can quality of data. justify research results to the client on The CE-er can present the basis of a report specific advice and the and/or presentation. resulting implications for the client.
-The student can show an investigative The CE-er can attitude with critically reflect on his appropriate behavior. own research attitude and research behavior.
-The student is, coached by a lecturer, The CE'er is largely capable of iteratively independently capable (i.e.: non-linearly) of iteratively (i.e.: moving in a mildly non-linearly) moving complex research in a comprehensive process. and complex research F process.
-1 30000.
+Learning Outcome Program Main Phase Capable Graduation Phase Capable Professionally Competent Insight: The student can carry out a practical In consultation with the instructor, On the basis of a practical problem, The CE-er contributes solutions to a research project in collaboration the student can describe the the CE-er can independently define practical problem by systematically with others, based on a given practical problem, as well as the and justify a problem definition, carrying out research that leads to problem definition. causes and effects of the problem. research questions and objective. advice consisting of concrete The student's shield for the base of The student contraction of states recommendations and/or a concrete The student is able to find relevant The student can independently carry The CE-er can independently carry implementation plan for the client.
+He does this with a critical research sources. out a moderately complex research project. out a complex research project, if relevant with an international attitude, using recognized theories, The student can collect and process perspective. models and methods and by relevant data based on prescribed The student can search for specific collecting and analyzing relevant theories, models and methods. sources (including international The CE-er can justify his choice of data. professional literature) and sources, theories, models, and The student can present the most determine the relevance and methods. important research results. credibility of the sources found.
+The CE-er can thoroughly and The student can define what is The student can collect and analyze systematically collect and analyze meant by an investigative attitude data based on selected theories, data he has obtained. and matching behavior. models and methods.
+The student is espekie of (linearly) The student conjustify records The CE-er can critically reflect on The student is capable of (linearly) following a pre-structured and The student can justify research results to the client on the basis of a the quality of data. therefore rather modestly complex report and/or presentation.
+The CE-er can present specific research process. report and/or presentation. advice and the resulting implications The student can show an for the client. investigative attitude with appropriate behavior.
+The CE-er can critically reflect on his own research attitude and The student is, coached by a research behavior. lecturer, capable of iteratively (i.e.: non-linearly) moving in a mildly The CE'er is largely independently complex research process. capable of iteratively (i.e.: non- linearly) moving in a comprehensive and complex research process.